hanlin-afk/payment-observability-risk-prototype/README.md

 This repository is a small, reproducible Python research prototype for predicting short-horizon latency risk in a cloud-native payment API using synthetic observability data.
 It compares a transparent baseline model with a lightweight improved model and produces evaluation metrics and plots.

-The prototype is intentionally narrow.
-It is not a production monitoring platform, payment system, or general cloud-management solution.

 ## Research problem